 It's essential you have an idea of what you are buying and who you are shopping for during the sales so you don't get carried away / overspend.
 Sales don't save you any money if you are spending more on sale items than you would if you had just purchased a few full price items.
 Start by making a list of all the things you'd like to buy and a plan of what stores you'll be going to and at what time.

-Timing matters because you don't want to get caught up in the crowds, you don't want the items you want to buy to sell out AND you want to make sure you catch any early bird sale specials the retailers you are interested in might offer.
+Timing matters because you don't want to get caught up in the crowds, you don't want the items you want to buy to sell out AND you want to make sure you catch that early bird sale specials the retailers you are interested in might offer.

 3. Save yourself the time and hassle and shop online

 You can also avoid the shops altogether and shop online instead.
-A lot of deals can be found online as retailers tend to offer similar sales in their online shops in comparison to the sales going on in their their physical shops.
+A lot of deals can be found online as retailers tend to offer similar sales in their online shops in comparison to the sales going on in their physical shops.
 Also around this time of year, most shops tend to offer discounted or free expedited shipping as an added incentive.

 4. Create your own "out of the red, into the black" plan

 If the retailers are focusing on their finances why shouldn't you?
 You can spend this weekend creating your debt repayment plan, mapping out your retirement savings plans, determining your emergency fund amount and creating a plan to save for it.

 You can totally get through the holiday sales season with some great bargains without impacting your finances but in order to do this, you need to have a plan in place.